yetanalytics/project-pan/README.md

 - `:external-contexts` - Extra `@context` values (other than the xAPI Profile and Activity contexts) that `@context` IRIs in `profile` can reference during context validation.
 During multi-profile validation, all Profiles refer to the same global `:external-contexts` map.
 Default `{}`.
 - `:print-errs?` - Print validation errors out if true; otherwise return spec error data (or nil, if the profile is valid) without printing.
 Default `true`.

+The `get-external-iris` function is provided in the API in order to retrieve IRI values that refer to external objects, JSON-LD contexts, etc. (i.e. objects that do _not_ exist in the Profile).
+This allows the user to more easily retrieve external Profiles and contexts in their application from the Internet or their data store.

 Besides validating whole Profiles, you can also use library methods and specs to validate parts of Profiles, such as individual  Concepts, Templates and Patterns).

 ## TODO